 What’s a young married couple, just starting their lives together, struggling financially, and repeatedly arguing to do?
 Have a baby, of course.

-It was July ’68, I had less than a year remaining on my enlistment; too short for another tour in Vietnam but, hopefully, enough time left to see Marty through a complicated pregnancy.
+It was July ’68, and I had less than a year remaining on my enlistment.
+That was too short for another tour in Vietnam, but, hopefully, enough time left to see Marty through a complicated pregnancy.
 No civilian doctors were apt to treat her at this stage, and besides, we had no health insurance once my enlistment ended.

-Essentially broke and worried about Marty’s pregnancy, I did what a year ago was unthinkable — subjecting myself to another tour in Vietnam — reenlisting in the U.S. Army for three more years!
-The good news was a re-enlistment bonus of about $1,800 (over $15k in 2023 dollars) and continued prenatal care.
+Essentially broke and worried about Marty’s pregnancy, I did what a year ago was unthinkable — subjecting myself to another tour in Vietnam — reenlisting in the US Army for three more years!
+The good news was a reenlistment bonus of about $1,800 (over $16k in 2024 dollars) and continued prenatal care.

 Family leave hadn’t been invented in 1968, so I took all the regular leave I had to assist in round-the-clock duty for the twins.
 Lisa and Laura overwhelmed Marty and me.
 With two babies, it was always somebody’s turn.